 DC Injection braking Time at stop

-Set the time length of DC injection at stop
+Set the time length of DC injection at the stop

 The above parameters are shown in the below graph.